The rise of remote work in France: facts and figures

 While remote work is the most used way to refer to work done from a location different from a central place of work, there are other terms that can be used to refer to remote work.
-As reported in this article, distributed work, mobile work, smart working (UK), and workshifting (Canada) are terms that people use to talk about remote work in 2020.
+As reported in this article, distributed work, mobile work, smart working (UK), and workshifting (Canada) are terms that people use to talk about remote work.

 Remote work is reshaping the way people work and live.
 The traditional workplace is experiencing significant change as new technology and millennials’ requirements are changing the world of remote work.
 On the one hand, technology makes telecommuting easier and more effective than ever before.
 On the other hand, millennials want more freedom and more flexibility.
 They want to work remotely.

 Therefore, a growing number of employees are looking for remote work opportunities.
 At the same time, many companies are open to recruiting and building remote teams across different countries.
 In fact, skilled talents are located outside the border of cities/countries.
 While many companies have offices as well as remote teams, other companies, like Doist, Zapier, or Buffer, are totally remote.
-In 2021, it’s easier than ever to work with colleagues that are anywhere across the globe!
+It’s easier than ever to work with colleagues that are anywhere across the globe!
 Search and apply for the latest remote jobs here.

 How to say remote work in French?